monarch-initiative/loinc2hpo/docs/source/Configuration.rst

 Configuration
 =============

-The app requires the following configuration the first time you run it.
-You can overwrite the settings by repeating corresponding steps.
+The app requires the following configurations the first time you run it.

 Mandatory Settings
 ~~~~~~~~~~~~~~~~~~

-* Download the Loinc Core Table from `loinc.org
-* <https://loinc.org/downloads/loinc/>`_.
-Follow instructions from the loinc.org
+* Download the Loinc Core Table from `loinc.org <https://loinc.org/downloads/loinc/>`_.
+Follow instructions from the loinc.org website.
-* website.
 You need to register before you can download the document.
 The current version is *Loinc Version 2.63* (2017/12/15 release).

 * Configure the path to the Loinc core table.
 From the menu bar, click **"Edit"** - **"Set path to Loinc Core Table file"** and point to the Loinc Core Table file downloaded from last step.